“Only you can change and grow yourself in a relationship.”

 Partner 1

-1. More senstive in words and actions when confronted with a problem, instead of shutting down or getting angry.
+Be more sensitive in words and actions when confronted with a problem instead of shutting down or getting angry.

-3. Be more present with love ones (emotionally and mentally engaged when with loved ones.)
+Be more present with loved ones (emotionally and mentally engaged when with loved ones.)

 Partner 2

-1. Handling anxiety better so as not to get either overwhelmed, then controlling or erupting.
+I want to handle anxiety better so as not to get overwhelmed, then controlled, or erupt.

-4. Learn how to take better care of myself, including exercising, eating better, and not drinking as much alcohol or taking too much cannabis.
+Learn how to take better care of myself, including exercising, eating better, and not drinking as much alcohol or taking too much cannabis, and reduce the impact of this on you.

 —————————————————————